-Rotary Positional Embeddings
+Rotary Position Embeddings

-For this we employ the same workings as sinusoidal embeddings but instead of sine and cosine as an additional step, we opt to directly inject the positions by rotating the token vectors while preserving the magnitudes.
+For this, we employ the same workings as sinusoidal embeddings but instead of sine and cosine as an additional step, we opt to directly inject the positions by rotating the token vectors while preserving the magnitudes.

 This can be done in the complex plane much more easily than in the real plane.
 The real plane would have a 2D rotation matrix where each point would be matrix multiplied with the matrix which would rotate the thing.

-Now I don’t really like doing it this way so I prefer using the complex plane math.
-This is rooted in euler’s formula of: .
-In the complex plane, if , you are at (1,0), if , you are at (0, ).
-When you multiply a point in the complex plane, you don’t change its magnitude only its direction.
+In the complex plane, if , you are at (1, 0), if , you are at (i.e. coordinate (0, 1)).
+When you multiply a point in the complex plane, you don’t change its magnitude, only its direction.
 To prove this, we can expand the terms:

 This is the same as the rotation matrix.
 Instead of a matrix multiplication, we can do regular multiplication in the complex plane.